 Colorado Springs Rental Market

-Whether you own a rental property, manage a portfolio, or are a renter trying to figure out what your money gets you in today's market — the numbers on this page are for you.
+Whether you own a rental property or manage a portfolio, or are a renter trying to figure out what your money gets you in today's market — the numbers on this page are for you.
 Colorado Springs rental prices, vacancy rates, and rental demand all shift throughout the year.
 Knowing where the market stands right now matters whether you're setting rent, evaluating a new investment, or comparing housing costs before signing a lease.
 We update this data monthly from real MLS transactions, so you're always looking at what's actually happening in the Colorado Springs rental market — not last year's estimates.

 Updated Rent Prices, Trends & Data for 2026